214zzl995/subtitle-fast/crates/subtitle-fast/README.md

 - Command-line flags take priority over configuration files and environment variables.
 - The CLI derives sensible defaults (for example seven detection samples per second) and stores them alongside the final plan so the UI can explain how each setting was chosen.
-- OCR model locations can be local paths or URLs.
-Remote models are downloaded to a cache directory on first use.

 ## Debug outputs

 When requested, the CLI can: